DaanVervacke/strips.be-archiver/README.md

 ## Legal Notice

-By using strips.be-archiver, you agree to comply with the [strips.be terms of service](https://strips.be/algemene-gebruiks-en-verkoopvoorwaarden-strips-be/).
+By using `strips.be-archiver`, you agree to comply with the [strips.be terms of service](https://strips.be/algemene-gebruiks-en-verkoopvoorwaarden-strips-be/).

 This tool does not bypass any digital rights management (DRM) protections and is specifically designed to avoid leaking any internal endpoints or secrets used by the strips.be app.
 It is intended solely for archiving publicly available content that users have permission to download and preserve.

-strips.be-archiver is a passion project created for the purpose of preserving comics.
+`strips.be-archiver` is a passion project created for the purpose of preserving comics.
 The goal is to provide a way for individuals to archive their own personal collections, especially in cases where comics may no longer be publicly available or accessible.
 The tool does not promote, encourage, or facilitate the distribution of copyrighted material.